Yes, Mom-Shaming is a thing. And yes, it might be a little bit out of control.

 I fall somewhere in the middle of those two mama caricatures.
 Yes, I want the absolute best for my kids.
 I want to feed them the best, I want to nourish their growing little bodies, and I don’t want them stuffed with hormones or fillers or antibiotics (from the food they consume or from their doctors).
 But I also love Chick-fil-A (and they do, too), I vaccinate, I always want the antibiotic for backup in case we can’t kick whatever it is.
-I’m currently worried my kids are getting way too much sugar even though I offer them a treat after each meal.
+I’m currently worried my kids are getting way too much sugar even though I continue to offer them treats.
 We don’t drink juice.
 I buy the expensive milk.
 We go to Krispy Kreme and Dunkin’ Donuts.
 We eat mac & cheese & ice cream some nights and a meat & 2 veggies & a grain other nights.

 In short, I do the best I can.
 I don’t think I do it perfectly.
-I know I don’t.
+I mean, I know I don’t.
 And I am learning everyday.
 I’m learning how to better care for my kids.
 Learning what is good and bad for them.
 Learning what matters and what doesn’t in the big scheme of things.
 And I’ll never stop.

 I don’t want to be made to feel bad for any of it.

 It doesn’t make you a superior Mom just because you only buy—and can afford to only buy—the “healthiest food” for your kids.

 And it doesn’t make you a cool Mom to not give a shit about their food either.

 And if you boast about either of those things, it just makes you a mean Mom.